Central Bank of Ireland: Distorted economic data

-Research in June 2018 confirmed that Ireland, already a "major tax haven", was the world's largest tax haven.
+A June 2018 academic study characterised Ireland as a "major tax haven" and argued that, on certain measures, it was the world’s largest tax haven.
 In common with all tax havens, Ireland's economic data is distorted by the BEPS flows from tax management activities.
 The top–10 GDP-per-capita countries, excluding natural resource countries, are all tax havens (see GDP-per-capita and tax havens).
 This was shown dramatically in July 2016 during "leprechaun economics" affair when Apple re-structured its Double Irish BEPS tool, as agreed under an ongoing EU tax-investigation into Apple in Ireland, into a new Irish CAIA arrangement BEPS tool.

 At this point, multinational profit shifting doesn't just distort Ireland's balance of payments; it constitutes Ireland’s balance of payments.